Medically reviewed by Drugs.com. Last updated on Nov 21, 2021.

 Pharmacologic Class: Monoamine Oxidase Inhibitor, Type B

-Selegiline skin patch is used to treat mental depression. selegiline is a monoamine oxidase inhibitor (MAOI).
+Selegiline skin patch is used to treat mental depression in adults.
+Selegiline is a monoamine oxidase inhibitor (MAOI).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For selegiline, the following should be considered: